daireto/sqlactive/docs/api/smart-query-mixin.md

 # Smart Queries Mixin

-The `SmartQueryMixin` class provides advanced query functionality for SQLAlchemy models, allowing you to filter, sort, and eager load data in a single query, making it easier to retrieve specific data from the database.
+The `SmartQueryMixin` class provides advanced query functionality for SQLAlchemy models, allowing you to filter, sort, group and eager load data in a single query, making it easier to retrieve specific data from the database.

 It uses the [`InspectionMixin`](inspection-mixin.md) class functionality.